-The inlet arm and the outlet arm vibrate with the same frequency as the overall vibration, but when there is mass flow the two vibrations are out of sync: the inlet arm is behind, the outlet arm is ahead.
+The inlet arm and the outlet arm vibrate with the same frequency as the overall vibration, but when there is mass flow the two vibrations are out of sync: the inlet arm is behind, and the outlet arm is ahead.

 Coriolis Flow Meter Economics:

 These mass flow meters provide short payback periods on applications where measurement accuracy lowers production costs.
-They also have a short payback when multiple measurements (including density, temperature, pressure) are needed.
+They also have a short payback when multiple measurements (including density, temperature, and pressure) are needed.

 Coriolis mass flow meters can detect the flow of all liquids and gases which can be used for the food and chemical industry and are the best choice for an accurate flow meter.